janfiszer/next-word-predictor/README.md

 - [ ] RNN instead of FNN
 - [ ] Different word embedding (BERT)
 - [ ] More detailed architecture instead of pipeline
+- [ ] DataGenerator improvement allowing to load documents to memory by batches

 More coming soon...